ocaml-cross/opam-cross-ios/README.md

 opam-cross-ios
 ==============

-This Opam 2.0 repository contains an up-to-date iOS toolchain featuring OCaml 4.14.0 (and 4.07.1, 4.04.0), as well as some commonly used packages.
+This Opam 2.0 repository contains an up-to-date iOS toolchain featuring OCaml 4.14.0 (as well as 4.07.1, 4.04.0) and some commonly used packages.

-The supported build systems is OS X 10.9 and later.
-The supported target systems are 32-bit and 64-bit x86 iPhone simulator, ARM iPhone, and Mac Catalyst.
+The supported build system is macOS 10.9 and later.
+The supported target systems are 32-bit and 64-bit x86 iOS simulator, ARM iOS devices, and Mac Catalyst.

 Installation
 ------------

 Add this repository to OPAM:

-    opam repository add ios git://github.com/ocaml-cross/opam-cross-ios
+    opam repository add ios git://github.com/dboris/opam-cross-ios

 Switch to 32-bit compiler when compiling for 32-bit targets (only supported in Ocaml 4.04.0):